Parallel-NetCDF/PnetCDF/sneak_peek.md

     or `striping_unit`, then their values will be used instead of parent folder's.
 This hint's default value is "auto".
     See [PR #222](https://github.com/Parallel-NetCDF/PnetCDF/pull/222).
   + "nc_driver" -- To select the I/O driver.
-String value of "pncio" is the PnetCDF I/O driver and "mpiio" the MPI-IO driver.
-The default is "pncio".
+String value of "gio" is to use the GIO driver, an external library used as a sub-module used by PnetCDF, and "mpiio" the MPI-IO driver.
+The default is "gio".

 * New run-time environment variables
   + none